 - Slowly add in dry ingredients a little at a time, until just incorporated.

-- Remove to a cooling rack.
+- Bake for 15-17 minutes.
+Remove to a cooling rack.

 - In the bowl of a stand mixer, add softened cream cheese, butter, and vanilla.
 Beat until combined.

 - Add in powdered sugar, a little at a time.
 Once sugar is added and mostly combined, increase the speed and beat for about 2 minutes until it becomes fluffy.